bgebhardt/osx_bin/setup/README.md

 * Configure iDrive
 * Select a previous computer to link iDrive to or start as new device
-* Turn on cloud sync - personal Obsidian vault is there
+* Turn on cloud sync

 # Set up rest of apps (including cli apps)